Archibald Bulloch

-Archibald Stobo Bulloch (January 1, 1730 – February 22, 1777) was an American lawyer, military officer and politician who served as the first governor of Georgia from 1776 to 1777.
-Born in the Province of Georgia, Bulloch fought in the Georgia Militia during the American Revolution, and was also a great-grandfather of Martha Bulloch Roosevelt, and great-great-grandfather of Theodore Roosevelt, the 26th President of the United States.
+Archibald Stobo Bulloch (January 1, 1730 – February 22, 1777) was an American lawyer, military officer and politician who served as the seventh governor of Georgia from 1776 to 1777.
+Born in the Province of South Carolina, Bulloch fought in the Georgia Militia during the American Revolution, and was also a great-grandfather of Martha Bulloch Roosevelt, and great-great-grandfather of Theodore Roosevelt, the 26th President of the United States.

 Early life

 Bulloch was born in 1730 in Charleston, South Carolina.
 He was the son of James Bulloch (1701–1780) and his wife Jean (daughter of Rev Archibald Stobo), both Scots, and was named after his maternal grandfather.
 After receiving his education in Charleston, he began to practice law and was commissioned as a lieutenant in the South Carolina militia.

 The Bulloch family moved to the Province of Georgia in 1758, where in 1764 Bulloch moved to Savannah.
 He was elected to the colonial legislature in 1768.